-DESCRIPTION OF PERFORMANCE MEASURES RATIONALE/BENCHMARKING ACTIVITIES ZERO FATALITY AND SERIOUS INJURY a "Level 1 injury incident" is one where there has either been a loss of life or the injury has resulted in a permanent disability (for which a disability pension has been received or is expected).
-SEVERITY is a standard Canadian Electricity Association (CEA) measure and is defined as the number of calendar days lost due to injury per 200,000 To underscore our commitment to ensuring no serious incidents occur, BC Hydro established the zero fatality or serious injury target.
-Both Severit and AIF metrics, as defined in the CEA Standard, are generally harmonized with the U.S. Occupational Safety and Health Administration Standards for safety statistics.
-BC Hydro benchmarks its safety performance against available Canadian Electricity Association (CEA) composite AIF and Severity results. hours worked.
+ZERO FATALITY AND SERIOUS INJURY a "Level 1 injury incident" is one where there has either been a loss of life or the injury has resulted in a permanent disability (for which a disability pension has been received or is expected).

+SEVERITY is a standard Canadian Electricity Association (CEA) measure and is defined as the number of calendar days lost due to injury per 200,000 hours worked.
 The Severity metric does not include data on fatal incidents.
 One or two injuries can have a major impact on severity.

 ALL INJURY FREQUENCY (AIF) is a standard CEA measure and is defined as the total number of employee Medical Aids and Disabling injuries occurring in the last 12 months per 200,000 hours worked.
 Medical Aid injuries are those where a medical practitioner has rendered services beyond the level defined as "first aid" and the employee was not absent from work after the day of the injury.
 Disabling injuries are those where the employee is absent beyond the day of injury.

 SAFETY TASKFORCE RECOMMENDATIONS IMPLEMENTATION is the number of recommendations fully implemented and in sustainment (out of 20 total recommendations).

+To underscore our commitment to ensuring no serious incidents occur, BC Hydro established the zero fatality or serious injury target.
+Both Severity and AIF metrics, as defined in the CEA Standard, are generally harmonized with the U.S. Occupational Safety and Health Administration Standards for safety statistics.
+BC Hydro benchmarks its safety performance against available Canadian Electricity Association (CEA) composite AIF and Severity results.

 Unfortunately, BC Hydro continues to experience serious incidents with alarming frequency, primarily when work is being conducted in high hazard work environments.
 In response to this, it formed a taskforce comprised of operational managers and front-line employees to uncover why these serious incidents are still occurring and to develop lasting solutions so that no employee experiences a serious work related injury.
 The taskforce's 20 recommendations, combined with safety programs already underway, should help to continue to improve safety performance.

 Detailed planning and developmental work for the taskforce recommendations commenced in the fall of 2011 (F2012) in accordance with a high-level phased implementation approach.
 One recommendation has already been implemented in fiscal 2013, a number will be implemented in fiscal years 2014 to 2016, and the remainder will be implemented in subsequent fiscal years.

 This metric is unique to BC Hydro and cannot be benchmarked against other organizations.